rethinkdb/www/_posts/2015-07-31-temperature-sensors-and-a-side-of-pi.md

 ### The Changefeed Whisperer

-The other script we are going to run is the one listening to a RethinkDB changefeed and pushing you an alert when a temperature read is too high or too low.
-Because of the asychronous nature of changefeeds, Javascript/Node.js is a natural fit that is easy to follow in terms of logic thanks to the uses of Promises.
+The other script we are going to run is the one listening to a RethinkDB changefeed and pushing an alert to you when a temperature read is too high or too low.
+Because of the asynchronous nature of changefeeds, Javascript/Node.js is a natural fit that is easy to follow in terms of logic thanks to the uses of Promises.

 To run this code you'll first need to install Node.js and `npm`.
 The easiest way